EPA Collaboration with Sub-Saharan Africa

 Accra, Ghana: EPA developed and implemented a project to address short-lived climate pollutant (SLCP) emissions from the solid waste sector in Accra.
 This project was conducted in collaboration with local government officials at the Accra Metropolitan Assembly (AMA), national government officials from the Ghana Environmental Protection Agency, representatives of private companies in the waste management sector, and other partners.

 Addis Ababa, Ethiopia: Under the Climate and Clean Air Coalition (CCAC), EPA worked with local government officials at the City Government of Addis Ababa (CGAA) and other local partners to develop and implement a project to address SLCP emissions from the solid waste sector in Addis Ababa.
 Subsequently, EPA provided technical assistance and capacity building for the closure of the Addis Ababa dumpsite and the opening of their new sanitary landfill, in partnership with the Solid Waste Institute for Sustainability and the Horn of Africa Regional Environment Centre (HoA-REC).
 The technical assistance included onsite training at the University of Texas Arlington and the City of Denton, Texas landfill.

 Toxic Substances: E-Waste

-In support of the goals of the National Strategy for Electronics Stewardship, EPA worked with partners in Africa to develop and support projects on the sustainable management of electronic waste, including:
+In support of the goals of the National Strategy for Electronics Stewardship in the United States, EPA worked with partners in Africa to develop and support projects on the sustainable management of electronic waste, including:

 Ethiopia: Through cooperation with the United Nations University Solving the E-waste Problem (UNU-Step), EPA worked in Ethiopia with government officials, as well as industry and NGO stakeholders, to strengthen the capacity of a demanufacturing facility that can safely recycle end-of-life used electronics.